Strategies After Employee Training

 - The trainee should work with her supervisor to plan additional needed training or coaching based on her experience of applying the learning on the job.
 Both peer and supervisory 360-degree feedback, formally or informally, can help the individual assess progress and needed assistance.

 - Testing is not a favorite workplace word, but testing the application of training following the training sessions, at stated intervals, can assist with transfer.
 In one client company, staff members are developing a testing process that will certify employees as trained in a particular work process.
 Periodic reassessment is planned, along with job rotation, to ensure that all people perform each of the work processes regularly.

 - As part of most employee training sessions, participants receive training manuals, training resources and job aids, and a bibliography of additional sources of information.
 The person who attended the training needs to make use of all of these materials to reinforce their learning.
 Facilitate access, if possible.

 A trend in organizations and training that is exciting is that people attending employee training sessions are receiving books in addition to the training materials.
 Whole work units are purchasing the same book and reading it together and holding discussion meetings, frequently called employee book clubs.

 In a health care center, tapes from a national conference were viewed during work time by all members of the organization.
-An old-fashioned popcorn machine, with all of the accompanying aromas and sounds, provided a positive incentive for people to feel good about attending the employee training sessions.
+An old-fashioned popcorn machine provided a positive incentive for people to feel good about attending the employee training sessions.